CyAxe/lotus/README.md

 $ apt install libssl-dev pkg-config gcc git -y
 $ cargo install --git=https://github.com/BugBlocker/lotus/
 ```
-or Download the compiled version of lotus from [Github Release page](https://github.com/BugBlocker/lotus/releases)

 Before running the command, ensure that you have installed the openssl-dev package.
 If you encounter any challenges while compiling, please open an issue on our Github repository for assistance.
-Alternatively, you can download the [binary file]([Github Release page](https://github.com/BugBlocker/lotus/releases) suitable for your operating system and run it directly.
+Alternatively, you can download the binary file from [Github Release page](https://github.com/BugBlocker/lotus/releases) suitable for your operating system and run it directly.
 You will then need to download the lua scripts from our [github repository](https://github.com/rusty-sec/lotus-scripts) as quick start
 we provide you a lot of examples and scripts for diffrent cases
 after downloading the report you will have to run the following command